Security Guidelines for Air Travel With Diabetes

 If you have diabetes, you should be aware of recent changes to airport security that will impact your packing and preparation for air travel.
 The following tips can help you make traveling with your diabetes management tools easier:

 - Be prepared with the original prescription label for all prescription medications and devices you are traveling with.
 Make sure that the prescription name matches the one on your ticket.
+Also be sure that you have all proper medical ID, such as your diabetes ID card and Medic Alert necklace or bracelet.

 - Give yourself enough time to check in and board the plane.
 Anticipate that you will be stopped, searched, and possibly questioned about your diabetes supplies.
 As stress can affect your diabetes, give yourself enough time to comfortably navigate security checkpoints.